Countly/countly-sdk-documentation/ios/current.md

 </div>
 <p>
   <strong>Note:</strong>
-  <span style="font-weight: 400;">Local images specified on the <code>pictureLocalPath</code></span><span style="font-weight: 400;"> property will not be persisted exclusively.
+  <span style="font-weight: 400;">Local images specified on the </span><code><span style="font-weight: 400;">pictureLocalPath</span></code><span style="font-weight: 400;"> property will not be persisted exclusively.
 If a request fails and is retried later, the local image is expected to still be present on the exact same path.
 Otherwise, the upload will be aborted.</span>
 </p>
 <h2 id="h_01HAVHW0RRJSVXADXPHXMQA4VW">Custom User Properties</h2>
 <p>